-Use of video replay (Rule 9:2)
+Use of video replay (Rule 9:2, 17:13)

-When a goal/no-goal decision is required after the use of the video replay technology, there will be an extended deadline for disallowing a goal, which under Rule 9:2 is only until the subsequent throw-off has been taken, extending this limitation until the next change of ball possession.
+When a geal/ne-geal decision is required after the use of the video replay technology, there will be an extended deadline for disallowing a goal, which under Rule 9:2 is only until the subsequent throw-off has been taken, extending this limitation until immediately after the second the next change of ball possession or the subsequent throw in connection with the change of ball possession is executed.
 For further details, please refer to the Video Replay Regulations.